 Figure 4-2 - Resolution of string contention cannot begin until all applicants within a contention set have completed all applicable previous stages.

-The remaining contention cases must then be resolved through comparative evaluation or other means, depending on the circumstances.
+The remaining contention cases must then be resolved through comparative evaluation or other means an efficient mechanism for contention resolution, depending on the circumstances.
 In this process, ICANN addresses each contention set to achieve an unambiguous resolution.